Can We Actually Supervise This?

 2. Two-person group chats

-Do administrators have visibility into group messages that function like one-to-one communication—such as groups with only one staff member and one student—or do those conversations depend on policy and perfect behavior rather than active supervision?
+Do administrators have visibility into group messages that function like one-to-one communication—such as groups with only one staff member and one student—or do those conversations depend on policy and perfect behavior?

 3. Regular review

-Does the district or school routinely review staff–student communication (especially individualized interactions and small group conversations), or only after a concern is raised?
+Does the district or school routinely review staff–student communication in a structured way (especially individualized interactions and small group conversations), or only after a concern is raised?

 4. Named responsibility